 Your credit score determines how much of the bank’s money you can be trusted with.
 If you have good credit chances are, you will be able to get the things you desire like a home, new car, or loans.
 There are many things that can suddenly change your credit rating.
 Not paying your bills on time, losing a job, getting divorced or long-term illness are all ways that can negatively affect your credit score.
 Poor credit can affect something as simple as renting an apartment or house.
 No doubt, poor or bad credit can be very stressful, especially if you ignore it.

 There are, however, positive steps you can take to change your thinking and improve your credit score.
 You cannot fix what you don’t acknowledge.
 OK, let’s admit it; you owe people money!
-Now that is out of the way, let look at how to fix this.
+Now that is out of the way, let’s look at how to fix your credit.

 Request a Copy of Your Credit Report

 Get a copy of your credit report.
 You would be surprised how many time the credit bureau has the incorrect or outdated information listed.
 If there is an error, write to the Bureau to challenge the error and request it be removed.
 This can be done online as well.
 Make sure to submit proof of the error with payment receipts, canceled checks, etc. You can also contact the original creditor, and they can handle the issue and contact the bureau for you.

 Once you have a copy of your credit reports from all three agencies, compare the information.
 Some will have information the others do not.
 Examine your report to determine if all the debt is yours and if you find mistakes, report that to the bureau to be removed.
 Bring any delinquent accounts up-to-date.
 An account that is thirty days late will affect your credit score.
 Contact the collections agency and as if you pay off the debt completely, can they remove it from your credit report.
 If they agree, get it in writing and pay the debt.